Latest update: 2023-10-01

-1. Flukes – Our goto lure in most situations and once again deadly at Rietvlei, especially junior flukes.
+- Flukes – Our goto lure in most situations and once again deadly at Rietvlei, especially junior flukes.
 Most colours work but by far the most successful is junebug.
-In fact any very dark colour with some kind of flash like a black fluke with silver glitter works well.
+In fact, any very dark colour with some kind of flash like a black fluke with silver glitter works well.

-3. Other plastics – From grubs, craws to brush hogs we’ve had a lot of luck with all plastics.
+- Other plastics – From grubs, craws, to brush hogs we’ve had a lot of luck with all plastics.
 Twintail grubs especially is another favourite when imitating frogs.

-4. Cranks – Using cranks isn’t always possible because of the grass that covers most areas but there are rocky areas where using a crank is very productive.
-In fact my monster bass above was caught on a lipless crank (bass pattern).
+- Cranks – Using cranks isn’t always possible because of the grass that covers most areas but there are rocky areas where using a crank is very productive.
+In fact, my monster bass above was caught on a lipless crank (bass pattern).

-5. Jerkbaits – We’ve had limited success with jerkbaits, the grass again a factor, but we’ve seen many other anglers do well when fishing these fairly fast (not our style).
+- Jerkbaits – We don’t always use jerkbaits (the grass factor again) but we’ve seen many other anglers do well when fishing these fairly fast when the water is clear.

-Less productive – Other baits have proven to be less successful for us, these include spinnerbaits, jigs etc. Also we’ve had almost zero success with topwater baits.
+- Less productive – Other baits have proven to be less successful for us, these include jigs, frogs etc. Also, we’ve had almost zero success with topwater baits.

 We always fish very very slowly at Rietvlei.
 Cast your fluke or worm out there, let it drop, wait for it to settle and then slowly retrieve, twitching it every now and then.
 We’ve caught probably 90% of our fish this way and it’s actually super exciting.
 Seeing your line suddenly rise violently is exhilarating.

-2. Camping area – In terms of actual spots we’ve had a lot of success near the island (where road ends).
+- Camping area – In terms of actual spots we’ve had a lot of success near the island (where the road ends).
 Anywhere in that vicinity is productive.
 From there another hotspot is the open rocky spot where the road comes very close to the water.
 Lots of fish here.
-Then of course the “sloep” (start of fishing area), is also very popular.
+Then, of course, the “sloep” (start of fishing area), is also very popular.

-3. Chalet area – This is only accessible if you are actually staying at one of the chalets.
+- Chalet area – This is only accessible if you are actually staying at one of the chalets.
 Here the water is a lot deeper, especially in front of the first couple of chalets.
 We’ve stayed there a few times and have had some spectacular success including my previous pb (above).
-The chalets have unfortunately been out of commission for a while now but they are starting to reopen, more on that below…

-1. Conventional – Floaties work well and popular flavours are banana, pink sweets, pineapple, peach and perdeby.
+- Conventional – Floaties work well and popular flavours are banana, pink sweets, pineapple, peach and perdeby.
 Any fruity flavours for that matter.
-Add earthworms to the mix if your not getting any action.
+Add earthworms to the mix if you’re not getting any action.

-2. Specimen – Tigernuts always do well and pineapple is an especially effective flavour.
-For boilies any fruity flavours, like cherry, should work, also stronger flavours like fishy.
+- Specimen – Tigernuts always do well and pineapple is an especially effective flavour.
+For boilies, any fruity flavours, like cherry, should work, also stronger flavours like fishy.

-2. Distance – This is a hot topic since most locals will tell you to always go very deep, over 150m (hence all the baitboats).
+- Distance – This is a hot topic since most locals will tell you to always go very deep, over 150m (hence all the baitboats).
 But we’ve been hearing of nice fish being caught much shallower.
 It all depends on the spot.
-As a rule though try to fish at around 100m and you’ll give yourself a good chance.
+As a rule, though try to fish at around 100m and you’ll give yourself a good chance.

-2. Chalet area – This is only accessible if you are actually staying at one of the chalets.
+- Chalet area – This is only accessible if you are actually staying at one of the chalets.
 The water gets much deeper much quicker, especially in front of the first couple of chalets.
 There is a large willow tree in that area and either side of that is productive.
-The chalets have unfortunately been out of commission for a while now but there are rumours that they will be opening again, more on that below…

 We mainly target bass and carp at Rietvlei Dam but here are some other species that may or may not be available.